siberiacancode/mock-config-server/README.md

 };
 ```

-Instead of JS objects you can use paths to JSON files which contain needed info.
+Instead of objects you can use paths to **JSON** files which contain needed data or routes

 ## CLI usage